A Simple Hierarchical Pooling Data Structure for Loop Closure: Introduction

 Like image retrieval, however, the challenge with loop closure is scaling.
 In navigation applications, it may be hours before we return to a previously seen portion of the scene.
 Therefore, we have to store, and search through, hundreds of thousands to millions of images.
 Our goal in this paper is to {\em design a hierarchical data structure that helps speed up matching by leveraging on the two domain-specific constraints above:} temporal adjacency, and high precision.

 Assuming continuous trajectories, the first translates to proximity in pose space $SE(3)$ (position and orientation).
-For the second, the best trade-off with missed detections can be achieved by testing every datum in the training set via {\em linear search accelerated via an inverse index}.
-Our goal is to achieve similar performance at a fraction of the cost compared to inverse index search.
-This cannot be achieved in a worst-case setting.\cut{Indeed, the method we propose performs worse than inverse index search in the worst-case.
+For the second, the best trade-off with missed detections can be achieved by testing every datum in the training set via {\em linear search accelerated via an inverted index}.
+Our goal is to achieve similar performance at a fraction of the cost compared to inverted index search.
+This cannot be achieved in a worst-case setting.\cut{Indeed, the method we propose performs worse than inverted index search in the worst-case.
 However, this is irrelevant in the application domain, since one can prune slow queries and accept a missed detection without appreciable consequences.} What matters instead is {\em average performance} trading off precision with computational cost.
-We evaluate such average performance empirically on public benchmarks such as the {\em KITTI} dataset~\cite{geiger2013vision}, the {\em City Centre}, and {\em New College} datasets~\cite{cummins2008fab}, as well as demonstrating extensions to general image retrieval on {\em ukbench}~\cite{nister2006scalable} and {\em INRIA Holidays dataset}~\cite{jegou2009recent}.
+We evaluate such average performance empirically on the {\em KITTI}~\cite{geiger2013vision}, {\em Oxford}~\cite{cummins2009highly} and {\em TUM RGB-D}~\cite{sturm12iros} datasets, as well as demonstrate extensions to general image retrieval on the {\em ukbench}~\cite{nister2006scalable} and {\em INRIA Holidays}~\cite{jegou2008hamming} datasets.
+To demonstrate scalability, we also evaluate our algorithm on augmented datasets with around 40K images.

-We propose a simple data structure based on hierarchical pooling of location likelihoods -- in the form of sample distributions of visual descriptors -- with respect to the topology of pose space.
-In practice, this means simply constructing bag-of-words of visual descriptors, that represent the likelihood of the locations that generated them, and pooling them temporally in a fine-to-coarse fashion, either by averaging, summing, or taking the index-wise maximum.
+We propose a simple data structure based on hierarchical pooling of location likelihoods -- in the form of sample distributions of BoW descriptors -- with respect to the topology of pose space.
+In practice, this means simply constructing BoW descriptors, that represent the likelihood of the locations that generated them, and pooling them temporally in a fine-to-coarse fashion, either by averaging, summing, or taking the index-wise maximum.

 While averaging likelihoods may seem counter-productive, in Sec.~\ref{sect-derivation} we show it makes sense in the context of the classical theories of sampling and anti-aliasing.
-In Sec.~\ref{sect-expm} we show that, despite its simplicity, it works as well as sophisticated agglomerative schemes at a fraction of the effort.
-While it may seem that something this simple that works must have been done before, we could not find trace of it in the literature, reviewed in Sec.~\ref{sect-related}, perhaps owing to the counter-intuitive nature of building hierarchies of pooled likelihoods.
+In Sec.~\ref{sect-expm} we show that, despite its simplicity, it works as well as sophisticated agglomerative schemes at a fraction of the effort. \cut{While it may seem that something this simple that works must have been done before, we could not find trace of it in the literature, reviewed in Sec.~\ref{sect-related}, perhaps owing to the counter-intuitive nature of building hierarchies of pooled likelihoods.}